 To restate: Visual cues, along with Zip Level readings, indicated to us that the interior of the home was lower relative to the perimeter.
 The question was why, as well as the afore mentioned, “Is the interior sinking, or the perimeter heaving?”
 Step one was to have a plumber out to verify there were no leaks under the slab.
 After having a hydrostatic pressure test performed on the sewer line as well as a check performed on the fresh water line we were able to rule out that a plumbing leak was the cause of the movement we were seeing.
 A visual inspection was able to verify that no trees or other vegetation were deemed to be too close to the home or otherwise detrimental to the performance of the foundation.

-What became apparent while observing the conditions around the house was that there was very poor drainage around the home.
+What became apparent while observing the conditions around the house was that there was very poor drainage around the house foundation.
 The home had no grading that would allow the water to run away from the home.
 Furthermore the house had gutters, but the downspouts simply dumped the water right along the perimeter of the home.
 There was nowhere for excess moisture to drain after rainfall or yard watering.
 This problem was easily observed after viewing the house one afternoon following heavy rainfall.
 Water gathered and pooled alongside the house with nowhere to go.
 It became obvious that the most likely cause of the foundation problem was upheaval around the perimeter caused by poor drainage.
-The solution would therefore involve finding a way to rectify the poor drainage and eliminate the excess moisture around the home
+The solution would therefore involve finding a way to rectify the poor drainage around foundation, and eliminate the excess moisture around the home.
+This is the best way to avoid the future need for Plano foundation repair, or any other city across DFW.

 Our next installment will reveal our solution as well as detail the installation process.